scarletteliza/firmament/README.md

 # Firmament Generator ::

-A small generator, always shifting shape (in the words of Florence + the Machine).
+A small poetry generator, always shifting shape (in the words of Florence + the Machine).

 Things I'm interested in ::
 - 🧪 program as poem